dwyl/technology-stack/README.md

 4. Chat:
 [dwyl/phoenix-liveview-**chat**-example](https://github.com/dwyl/phoenix-liveview-chat-example)

-And finally, we have built a fully working MVP version of our App:
+And we have built a fully working MVP version of our App:
 [dwyl/**mvp**](https://github.com/dwyl/mvp)

 ## Database?